 Successful applicants must be eligible to work in Canada.

-Note: At total of three (3) Fellowships will be awarded in this call for submissions.
+Note: A total of four (4) Fellowships will be awarded in this call for submissions.
 No more than one (1) Fellowship will be awarded to an applicant who received their PhD from York University.

-2020-2021 Special Initiative - Championing Emerging Black Scholars: In recognition of the lack of research development opportunities for emerging Black scholars, the 2020-21 competition will give priority for two Fellowships to qualified applicants who self-identify as Black peoples of African Descent (for example, Africans and African heritage people from the Caribbean, Americas, Europe).
+2021-2022 Special Initiative - Championing Emerging Black Scholars: In recognition of the lack of research development opportunities for emerging Black scholars, the 2021-22 competition will give priority for one Fellowship to qualified applicants who self-identify as a Black person of African Descent (for example, Africans and African heritage people from the Caribbean, Americas, Europe).